rdjonsson/Scaper_MATSim/README.md

-# Simulation of Stockholm's agents using MATSim
+# Simulation of Scaper agents using MATSim
 MATSim files are located in the folder named src.
 This simulation includes two branches for:
 ### main